xsh4n4/xsh4n4.github.io/src/content/notes/my-flask-app.md

 CMD ["python", "app.py"]
 ```

-Aha.
-So the flag wasn’t at `/flag.txt`.
-Instead, every time the container spun up, it got renamed to something like `/flag-VenUXnNXjh9MJxOH6m8xHvAR2oG9cmmG.txt`
+The interesting part here was the flag handling.
+Instead of leaving it at a predictable location like `/flag.txt`, the setup script renames it to something like `/flag-VenUXnNXjh9MJxOH6m8xHvAR2oG9cmmG.txt` — a completely random 32-character alphanumeric string appended to the filename.

-A 32-character random suffix.
-No way I was going to brute-force that.
-I knew the game now: the vulnerability would be trivial, but finding the *flag path* would be the real puzzle.
+This immediately told me that while exploiting the application might be straightforward, discovering the actual flag location would require some creative thinking.
+Brute-forcing 32 random characters?
+Not happening.

-## Peeking Inside the Flask App
+## Examining the Application Code

-Next stop: `app.py`.
-And sure enough, the code was as barebones as it gets:
+Next, I dove into `app.py` to understand what we're working with:

 ```python
 from flask import Flask, request, render_template